Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 }

 ```
-You have to set the token in the woosmap's library when FCM refresh it
+You have to set the token in the Woosmap library when FCM refreshes it

 #### ExampleMessagingService
 ```java